Michael Klare

-Michael T. Klare is a Five Colleges professor of Peace and World Security Studies, whose department is located at Hampshire College (Amherst, Massachusetts, USA), defense correspondent of The Nation magazine and author of Resource Wars and Blood and Oil: The Dangers and Consequences of America's Growing Petroleum Dependency (Metropolitan).
+Michael T. Klare is a Five Colleges professor emeritus of Peace and World Security Studies, whose department is located at Hampshire College (Amherst, Massachusetts, USA), defense correspondent of The Nation magazine and author of Resource Wars and Blood and Oil: The Dangers and Consequences of America's Growing Petroleum Dependency (Metropolitan).
 His 2019 book is, All Hell Breaking Loose: the Pentagon's Perspective on Climate Change (Metropolitan).
 Klare also teaches at Amherst College, Smith College, Mount Holyoke College and the University of Massachusetts Amherst.

 Klare serves on the board of directors of the Arms Control Association.
 He is a regular contributor to many publications including The Nation, TomDispatch and Mother Jones, and is a frequent columnist for Foreign Policy In Focus.
 He also was the narrator of the movie Blood and Oil, which was produced by the Media Education Foundation.

 He lives in Northampton, Massachusetts.
 Klare is a graduate of Columbia University and the Union Institute & University.

-Analysis of US threats against Iraq
+Geopolitics of oil

 In November 2005, Klare alleged that a major factor motivating the George W. Bush administration to attack Iraq was its desire to distract attention from domestic political difficulties and to increase popularity for the President.
 US popular support for Bush increased by about 10% during the 2003 invasion of Iraq and only dropped back to its previous level several months later.